sgmurphy/wordpress-plugins/squirrly-seo/readme.txt

 7. Squirrly SEO - SEO Briefcase

 == Changelog ==
+= 12.3.20 =
+Update - Compatible with WP 6.6
+Fixed - API security on innerlinks check and keywords check Fixed - Sitemap compatibility with WordPress sitemap wp-sitemap.xml path Fixed - Live Assistant to reload resources when network connection is low Fixed - Sitemap to add only videos with thumbnails for google validation

 = 12.3.19 =
 Update - Compatible with WP 6.5.3
 Update - SLA compatibility for Chinese chars